 Why is it important?

-This could also help you to realize how to care for them better, such as allowing you to know how much exercise they need or what you should be feeding them.
+This could also help you to realize how to care for them better.
+You can then work out how much exercise they need or what you should be feeding them.

-If you have a dog, for example, a greyhound will need short bursts of exercise, while border collies are working dogs that need constant stimulation.
+If you have a dog, for example, a greyhound will need short bursts of exercise.
+While border collies on the other hand are working dogs that need constant stimulation.

 However, the most important reason you should check your pet’s history is that you can check for health issues that are hereditary.
 These include bladder stones, epilepsy, and heart disease.